What kind of gas does a briggs and stratton pressure washer use

 • Keep gasoline in a cool, dry place away from sunlight and sources of ignition.

-See also How do you get soap to work on greenworks pressure washer
+See also How to add a soap dispenser to a pressure washer

 Always refer to the owner’s manual for specific recommendations regarding fuel types and storage practices to maintain optimal functionality and longevity of your equipment.